-- 1. A multifaceted approach to increasing the quality and capacity of existing infrastructure. - Seeking synergies between land use and infrastructure planning and improved standards for new development that maximize the efficiency, capacity, and return on investment for both private and public infrastructure construction and spending. - 3.
-Planning and design strategies that reduce development impacts and maximize existing education, transportation, recreation, and natural resource assets. - 4.
-Initiate new strategies to preserve rural lifestyles, agricultural production, and associated land. - To identify new potential revenue streams, financial vehicles, and public-private partnerships for addressing the needs identified by Hamilton County residents.
+- 1. A multifaceted approach to increasing the quality and capacity of existing infrastructure. - Seeking synergies between land use and infrastructure planning and improved standards for new development that maximize the efficiency, capacity, and return on investment for both private and public infrastructure construction and spending. - Planning and design strategies that mitigate development impacts and properly utilize existing education, transportation, recreation, and natural resource assets. - 4.
+Initiate new strategies to preserve agricultural production, and associated land. - To identify new potential revenue streams, financial vehicles, and public-private partnerships for addressing the needs identified by Hamilton County residents.